Scroll to content

 Geographical Position and Catchment Area

-Hamp Nursery & Infants’ School is an integral part of an educational campus of Ofsted rated "Good" schools, including Hamp Academy, Robert Blake Science College and Elmwood School.
+Hamp Nursery & Infants’ School is an integral part of an educational campus of Ofsted rated "Good" schools, including Hamp Academy (Junior school) and Robert Blake School (Secondary).
 We work together to serve a social priority area.
 We are all part of the "Compass Group" a shared cluster of local schools, working together to share good practice, support transition and ensure consistency in the standards of education available to all our children.

 As a school we also manage the provision of childcare within our onsite Nursery - covering 2 to 4 year olds, across three rooms, Humpty Dumpty, Five Little Ducks, and the Jack and Jill room.
 This provides us with the opportunity of building important relationships with our families from their earliest stage in the educational partnership, and also facilitates smooth transition through pre-school and on into school.
 The concept of provision for 2 – 7 year olds meets many of the desired cohesive approaches, offering flexibility to parents and striving for quality education which is accessible to all.

 The majority of our pupils are drawn largely from the Hamp Estate on which the campus is situated, on the southern edge of Bridgwater.
-Development of new housing adjoining the Hamp community continues and an increasing number of children from the Stockmoor and Wilstock areas also attend the school.
+The newer development of the adjoining Stockmoor and Wilstock areas also provides a number of pupils that attend our school.
 Bridgwater is currently a rapidly expanding town, and many schools are full with little or no room for expansion.
 Here at Hamp Nursery and Infants school, we are fortunate to have some space, an expansion plan around 2014 created extra classroom space, allowing us to increase our class numbers as the population grew.
 As a result we do have some pupils from most areas of the town.

 Currently we have seven classes and three nursery rooms in operation.
-We currently have 190 children on roll with an additional 66 children accessing our Nursery provision.
+We currently have approximately 190 children on roll with an additional 60-100 children accessing our Nursery provision, dependent on term.

 Staffing Levels and Organisation

-Our staffing structure consists of Headteacher, Deputy Headteacher, 2 teachers at senior management level, 7 FTE teachers, 0.6 SENDCo, 0.4 music teacher and 0.4 Sports coach.
-We also employ a full-time pastoral care manager, known as the Home School Liaison Worker (HSLW).
+Our staffing structure consists of Headteacher, Deputy Headteacher, 3 teachers at senior management level, 7 FTE teachers, 0.6 SENDCo and 0.4 Sports coach.
+We also employ a full-time pastoral care manager, known as the Home School Liaison Worker (HSLW), who is also one of our DSL's.

 Our highly skilled team of Teaching Assistants, employed throughout the school, make an invaluable contribution to the children’s education; planning and working closely with class teachers and attending all inhouse training.

-Our Nursery is staffed by a 0.4 EY teacher, a Nursery manager, Deputy manager, room supervisor and six Nursery practitioners.
+Our Nursery is overseen by our EY lead teacher, and staffed by a Nursery manager, Deputy manager, room supervisor and four to five qualified Nursery practitioners.

 The school is well supported by our School Business Manager and 2 Administrators, and also a further administrator for the Nursery.

-We currently employ four lunch time supervisors who work alongside our TA's at lunchtimes.
+We currently employ five lunch time supervisors who work alongside our TA's at lunchtimes.

 We have a site team of one caretaker, one crossing patrol officer, one gatekeeper and three cleaners.